Hero Background

 How much does conveyancing cost?

-Average conveyancing costs or fees can range anywhere from $400 to $1,400 and as high as $2,200 for a complex transaction.
+Average conveyancing costs or fees can start anywhere from $500 and go as high as $2,200 for a complex transaction.

 However, you also need to budget for disbursement costs – the expenses a solicitor or conveyancer may need to pay to third parties on your behalf.
 These include fees for settlement, certificates and various searches, including council or water rates, roads, land tax searches and heritage listings.